utshomax/postman-docs/src/pages/docs/publishing-your-api/api-documentation-overview.md

 ## Write documentation with Postbot

 Postbot can write documentation for your requests.
-Use Postbot to automatically add descriptions, including request parameters and responses examples to your requests.
+Use Postbot to automatically add descriptions, including request parameters and response examples to your requests.
 For more information, see [Writing documentation with Postbot](/docs/publishing-your-api/authoring-your-documentation/#writing-documentation-with-postbot).

 ## Publish your documentation